Maine Coast Photography Workshop

 -

-Monhegan is primarily foot travel for participants.
+Monhegan is primarily foot travel.
 Luggage is transported separately to the hotel, but once on the island you'll be walking everywhere.
-That's part of what makes it such a strong photographic experience: you can stay with a scene longer, work different angles, and pay attention to small changes without feeling like you're in transit all day.
+That change in logistics is part of what makes the experience different.
+Without a car, scenes can be revisited and reconsidered.
 For the island portion, pack a smaller bag and leave extra luggage in your vehicle on the mainland.

 - Will there be post-processing instruction and image review?